liftians-consultant/liftians-workstation_US/README.md

 Both web and desktop build are using the same code base.

 - Just browser: `yarn react-start`

+**NOTE:** If your browser page after the commend, please check the debugger tool console.
+If there is an error message about `require is not defined`.
+Try to install `sockjs-client` by execute  `yarn add sockjs-client@1.1.5`

 - Both browser and Electron: `yarn start`

 ## Build